 Township Council Special Work Session

-The Special Work Session of the Township Council of the Township of Vernon was convened at 9:04 a.m. on Saturday, February 4, 2012, in the Vernon Municipal Center, 21 Church Street, Vernon, New Jersey.
-The purpose of this Work Session was to discuss the 2012 Capital Budget and Capital Improvement projects.
+The Special Work Session of the Township Council of the Township of Vernon was convened at 7:04 p.m. on Thursday, March 22, 2012, in the Vernon Municipal Center, 21 Church Street, Vernon, New Jersey.
+The purpose of this Work Session was to discuss a new sign ordinance and a new Fire Prevention ordinance.